 [HISTORY: Adopted by the County Council of the County of Delaware as indicated in article histories.
 Amendments noted where applicable.]

-Except as provided in § 224-2 of this article, it shall be unlawful for any person to operate any motor vehicle, commercial vehicle, or other tractor, trailer or tractor-trailer combination having a gross weight in excess of that herein respectively prescribed upon any of the bridges or portions thereof described below.
+Except as provided in § 224-2 of this article, the operation of any motor vehicle, commercial vehicle, other tractor, trailer or tractor trailer with a gross weight in excess of that herein respectively prescribed, upon any of the bridges or portions thereof described below, is hereby prohibited.

 Location